The Start is Actually the First Three Steps!

 High Post Position

-It is important for the sprinter to be poised to put big enough forces into the track, and to use big enough movements, to move up and forward into what is referred to as a "high post" position (shown below).
+It is important for the sprinter to be positioned and poised to put big enough forces into the track at effective angles, and to use big enough movements, to move up and forward into what is referred to as a "high post" position (shown below).
+Very importantly, this is to be accomplished while moving sufficiently up the track.
 Although not having starting blocks to push off against, when coming out of a standing start, this intention can still be there in order to strive to maximize the skills related to positioning and balancing the body to move up the track while vigorously applying force to overcome inertia.
 My preference is for the athlete to try to accomplish effectively positioning and launching into the race from a good standing start position, as a "lead up" to adding the other aspects of starting that comprise the other starting positions.
 Again, check out my "Standing Start", "Three-Point and Four-Point Start" blogs for critical information.

 Although the front leg contributes the most to the push off into the first step, the rear foot/leg should also contribute as both feet should simultaneously be pushing together for a brief period (double leg drive) as the body moves up the track.
 Reading further, you will see my explanation of how the quick side of the body (side of the rear leg) and the power side (side of the front leg) coordinate during the execution of the push off from the different starting positions.